Some companies have a workhorse. We're building you a War Horse.

 Pilot, launch, and operating cadence

-Customer-facing blocker cleanup, pricing and billing operations, production pilot, pilot remediation, rollout, post-launch polish, partner groundwork, product program governance, and long-term maintenance after the web platform is credible.
+Customer-facing product polish, pricing and billing operations, finance/accounting replacement depth, customer-owned payment processor connections, public replacement audits, customer-ready integration access, feature-build stacks for ATS, ERP, EAM, EHS, and CLM, lint/build hygiene, mobile and kiosk rollout gates, public claim cleanup, production pilot, pilot remediation, rollout, post-launch polish, partner groundwork, product program governance, and long-term maintenance after the web platform is credible.

 Product maturity review